jakka351/Project-Nullwear/README.md

 **08/05/2026** I have looked at the project from a different perspective and I feel there are some major issues with its feasibilty and legality - Documented in `ISSUES.MD`

+*We can feasibly provide a defense against the devices appearing on a Bluetooth scanner - but this is not what a real bad actor will use to detect these signals, they will most likely be running some form of custom RF gear with custom protcols that collect and deciper every single bit received, regardless of whether it is a valid CRC or not.*

 *The author acknowledges there are two major flaws with the entire concept - it cannnot defend against radio recievers that do not follow the bluetooth low energy specification, and the high chance that in practice it's use would be illegal.*

 It seems that because of these two issues - **Project Nullwear is null and void**.

 ---